Danny Hilman Natawidjaja

-Danny Hilman Natawidjaja is an Indonesian geologist who is an expert in earthquake geology and geotectonics at the Indonesian Institute of Sciences (LIPI) Research Center for Geotechnology.
+Danny Hilman Natawidjaja is an Indonesian geologist specializing in earthquake geology and geotectonics at the Indonesian Institute of Sciences (LIPI) Research Center for Geotechnology.

-Together with Kerry Sieh, his doctoral supervisor at the California Institute of Technology, Natawidjaja's name is known for his papers "Neotectonics of the Sumatran Fault, Indonesia" (2000) and "Paleo Geodesy of the Sumatra Subduction Zone" (2004).
 In Indonesia, Natawidjaja has contributed to research on local tectonic plates.
 Since 2000, he has made predictions regarding the earthquake on the west coast of Sumatra Island.

 Education

 Natawidjaja graduated with a BSc degree in geology from the Bandung Institute of Technology (Indonesia) in 1984.
 He then went to the University of Auckland (New Zealand) where he obtained an MSc degree (with Honors) in Geology in 1992.
 Finally, he went to the California Institute of Technology (Caltech, United States) where he earned a PhD in Geology in 1998, with a thesis focussing on neotectonics and earthquake studies.

 Career

 Natawidjaja became the initiator and coordinator of earthquake research at LIPI in 2002.
 With grants, he pioneered and developed a continuous network of SuGAr GPS stations since 2002 to monitor tectonic movements in Sumatra in collaboration with Caltech USA and the Earth Observatory of Singapore.

 He became the head of the national team for the preparation of Guidelines for Natural Disaster Risk Analysis (PARBA) organized by UNDP and BNPB in 2008–2009.

 He initiated and became a core member of Team-9 to revise the National MapSeismic Hazard Indonesia which was later published by the Ministry of PUPR in 2010 and used as the main reference in Standar Nasional Indonesia 1726-2012 for the implementation of earthquake resistant building codes.

 He initiated and developed a Postgraduate program in Earthquake Studies at ITB known as the Graduate Research in Earthquake and Active Tectonics (GREAT) Program which was funded by the Australian-Indonesia Facility for Earthquake Disaster Reduction (AIFDR) bilateral program 2010–2017.